linjh1118/linjh1118.github.io/_pages/about.md

 Looking ahead, I am committed to further exploring the intersection of theoretical advancements and practical applications in the field of NLP.
 I am always open to collaboration and eager to engage with like-minded researchers and professionals.
 If you share similar interests or have any opportunities for collaboration, please feel free to reach out!

 # 🔥 News
+- *2024.04*: &nbsp;🎉🎉 My EMNLP Paper "SALMON: A Structure-Aware Language Model with logicality and densification strategy for Temporal Knowledge Graph Reasoning" Accepted by *EMNLP 2024*, 「meet you in Miami, USA」. 「Tsinghua CCF-A 类会议」
+- *2023.09*: &nbsp;🎉🎉 Our Paper "Joint framework for tensor decomposition-based temporal knowledge graph completion" Accepted by *Information Science 2024*. 「中科院1区TOP IF=8.1」
 - Wish COLING 2025 Accepted...
-- *2024.04*: &nbsp;🎉🎉 My Paper "SALMON: A Structure-Aware Language Model with logicality and densification strategy for Temporal Knowledge Graph Reasoning" Accepted by *EMNLP 2024*, 「meet you in Miami, USA」. 「Tsinghua CCF-A 类会议」
-- *2023.09*: &nbsp;🎉🎉 Our Paper "Joint framework for tensor decomposition-based temporal knowledge graph completion" Accepted by *Information Science 2024*. 「中科院1区TOP IF=8.1」

 # 📝 Publications
 - *"SALMON: A Structure-Aware Language Model with logicality and densification strategy for Temporal Knowledge Graph Reasoning"* Accepted by EMNLP 2024